mbaumer/us_hep_funding/docs/_states/GA.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-356 NSF MPS grants, totalling $75,551,908.00
+617 NSF MPS grants, totalling $140,099,430.00

                                                     Amount ($)
 Institution
-GEORGIA TECH RESEARCH CORPORATION                33845973 EMORY UNIVERSITY                                 22896364 UNIVERSITY OF GEORGIA RESEARCH FOUNDATION, IN     8414897 GEORGIA STATE UNIVERSITY RESEARCH FOUNDATION,     4127729 MULTIPLE RECIPIENTS                                984000 CLARK ATLANTA UNIVERSITY, INC.                     897500 GEORGIA SOUTHERN UNIVERSITY RESEARCH AND SERV      789931 Georgia Tech Research Corp                         740409 UNIVERSITY OF WEST GEORGIA                         569718 SPELMAN COLLEGE                                    550000 and  11  other institutions.
+GEORGIA TECH RESEARCH CORPORATION                     66065055 EMORY UNIVERSITY                                      36236673 UNIVERSITY OF GEORGIA RESEARCH FOUNDATION, IN         11998211 GEORGIA STATE UNIVERSITY RESEARCH FOUNDATION,         11526554 UNIVERSITY OF GEORGIA RESEARCH FOUNDATION, INC.        2220978 CLARK ATLANTA UNIVERSITY, INC.                         1996362 Emory University                                       1368202 GEORGIA STATE UNIVERSITY RESEARCH FOUNDATION, INC.     1267789 Georgia Tech Research Corp                             1263895 MULTIPLE RECIPIENTS                                     984000 and  20  other institutions.
 ```
 ---
 ---
 <a name="GA-01"></a>
 [Back to top](#top)
-## GA-01 -- Rep. Buddy Carter (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-01)
+## GA-01 -- Rep. Earl L. "Buddy" Carter (R) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-01)
 ### Committees
-Buddy Carter is the #31 Republican on the House Committee on Energy and Commerce
+Earl L. "Buddy" Carter is the #30 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $105,000.00 in NSF MPS grants.
+In the past 6 years, this district has received: $105,000.00 in NSF MPS grants.
                           Amount ($)
 Institution         Year
 BUCKNELL UNIVERSITY 2013      105000